-1.0 Introduction and purpose of the Medium Term Financial Plan (MTFP)
+- 1.0 Introduction and purpose of the Medium Term Financial Plan (MTFP) - 1.1 This report summarises the report to Cabinet on 19 September outlining the MTFP position for the General Fund (GF).
+Members are encouraged to read

-- 1.1 This report summarises the report to Cabinet on 19 September outlining the MTFP position for the General Fund (GF) and introduces the MTFP position for the Housing Revenue Account (HRA).
-Members are encouraged to read that Cabinet report in full to provide greater understanding of the overarching financial position. - 1.2 The HRA is a ring-fenced account within Mid Devon's financial accounting system.
-This means that a balanced budget must be set each year including all income and expenditure pertinent to the Council's landlord function and excluding all other income and expenditure (since this would be captured as part of the General Fund budget). - 1.3 The main purpose of the MTFP is to show how the Council will strategically manage its finances in order to support the delivery of the priorities detailed in the Corporate Plan 2020 2024 and future years beyond that plan.
-This will importantly need to take account of the new council administration in their emerging corporate plan ambitions. - 1.4 The MTFP has been a key corporate requirement for a number of years and is an essential part of the budget setting process.
-It provides a financial model which forecasts the cost of providing Council services over a future rolling five year period, together with an estimate of the financial resources that will be available. - 1.5 The MTFP helps strategically plan the budget setting process, but of equal importance, gives Management and Members an overview of future budget gaps so strategic decisions can be made over levels of future spending, Council Tax levels, policies for fees and charges, asset investment or disposal, etc.
+- that Cabinet report in full to provide greater understanding of the overarching financial position. - 1.2 The main purpose of the MTFP is to show how the Council will strategically manage its finances in order to support the delivery of the priorities detailed in the Corporate Plan 2020 2024 and future years beyond that plan.
+This will importantly need to take account of the new council administration in their emerging corporate plan ambitions. - 1.3 The MTFP has been a key corporate requirement for a number of years and is an essential part of the budget setting process.
+It provides a financial model which forecasts the cost of providing Council services over a future rolling five year period, together with an estimate of the financial resources that will be available. - 1.4 The MTFP helps strategically plan the budget setting process, but of equal importance, gives Management and Members an overview of future budget gaps so strategic decisions can be made over levels of future spending, Council Tax levels, policies for fees and charges, asset investment or disposal, etc.